copy-ninja/SmartThings_RainMachine/README.md

 SmartThings RainMachine
 =======================

-**Update 3/24/2019**
-**If you have more than a few zones, this integration is likely broken for you.
-SmartThings has implemented limits on the size of data that affects the way this app connects to the RainMachine device to get the list of programs.
-I'm currently working on a modified method of getting the data for each program individually.

-**Update 4/18/2018**
-The latest Rainmachine beta update from 3/26 has re-enabled local HTTP access.
-However, the port number to access this has changed to 8081.
-Make sure your device is set up to receive beta updates and then change the SmartApp configuration to port 8081.

-**Update 2/21/2018:**

-**This integration is currently broken with Rainmachine firmware 4.0.925 and above (released 2/1/2018).
-This update disabled HTTP access to the device, and SmartThings currently does not support HTTPS with local integrations.
-I am evaluating possible options including petitioning Rainmachine to add an option to re-enable HTTP access.
-In the meantime, I suggest not updating for now if you want to keep your ST integration working.**

 <a href="http://www.amazon.com/gp/product/B00FWYESVQ/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00FWYESVQ&linkCode=as2&tag=githubcoderep-20&linkId=OJXHE5KG3FSYW5ZA">
 <img border="0" src="http://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B00FWYESVQ&Format=_SL110_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=githubcoderep-20" ></a>
 <img src="http://ir-na.amazon-adsystem.com/e/ir?t=githubcoderep-20&l=as2&o=1&a=B00FWYESVQ" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />